Questions? Give Us A Call.

 Can you see now why this is a game changer?

-We expect the Veg8 will be hugely popular and will encourage other LED manufacturers to start designing LED fixtures to specifically replace one traditional light fixture each.
+The Veg8 is hugely popular and will hopefully encourage other LED manufacturers to start designing LED fixtures to specifically replace one traditional light fixture each.

 We will finally get all the benefits that LED manufacturers have been promising, but, with a couple of exceptions, have so far failed to deliver.